Optimal differentially private kernel learning with random projection: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:problem} formulates the differentially private kernel ERM problem and introduces key definitions regarding differential privacy and kernel models.
 Section~\ref{sec:alg} proposes differentially private kernel ERM algorithms based on random projection and discusses their privacy guarantees.
 Section~\ref{subsec:rp} begins by extending random projection from Euclidean spaces to RKHS.
 Section~\ref{subsec:rp_alg} presents two algorithms: one for the squared loss (Algorithm~\ref{alg:dprp_reg}) and another for the Lipschitz-smooth loss (Algorithm~\ref{alg:dprp_cls}).
 The respective privacy guarantees are stated in Theorems~\ref{thm:dprp_reg_priv} and \ref{thm:dprp_cls_priv}.

-Section~\ref{sec:general} provides the generalization analysis for both the proposed algorithms and existing differentially private kernel ERM methods for squared loss.
-Section~\ref{subsec:minimax_reg} establishes minimax lower bounds, and Sections~\ref{subsec:alg_reg} and \ref{subsec:error_rff} derive excess risk bounds showing that our proposed algorithm achieves the optimal rate while the RFF-based algorithm does not.
-In addition, Section~\ref{subsec:auto} analyzes the structural properties that make random projection an efficient dimension reduction method in kernel learning.
+Section~\ref{sec:general} provides the excess risk analysis for both the proposed algorithms and existing differentially private kernel ERM methods for squared loss.
+Sections~\ref{subsec:alg_reg} and~\ref{subsec:error_rff} derive the excess risk bounds for the proposed and existing methods, respectively, and establish the minimax lower bound for differentially private kernel regression.
+This shows that the proposed algorithm achieves the minimax-optimal rate, and is faster than the RFF-based algorithm.
 Section~\ref{sec:exp} presents empirical results validating the optimality of our proposed algorithm for kernel learning with squared loss.
 We compare its performance against an RFF-based baseline on both simulated and real-world datasets.
 Section~\ref{subsec:lipschitz} then turns to the case of general Lipshitz-smooth loss functions.
-We first compare the excess risk bounds of our method and an RFF-based algorithm.
-Furthermore, we show that the privacy cost of the algorithms can be reduced under the assumption of local strong convexity of the loss function.
-We derive refined excess risk bounds under this assumption.
-Next, Section~\ref{subsec:minimax_cls} presents minimax lower bounds in the Lipschitz-smooth loss setting, establishing the optimality of our approach.

-As an additional contribution, we obtain theoretical results for differentially private linear learning with random projection, presented in Appendix~\ref{sec:linear}.
-While most optimal differentially private linear learning algorithms are based on noisy gradient descent, we show that objective perturbation combined with random projection can also achieve optimal convergence rates, while requiring fewer hyperparameters.
+As in Section~\ref{sec:general}, we present the excess risk bounds of our method under the standard assumptions.
+Finally, in Section~\ref{sec:faster}, we derive excess risk bounds for both the proposed and existing methods, and establish the minimax lower bound for differentially private kernel ERM under favorable assumptions.
+All omitted proofs and supporting technical lemmas are provided in the Appendix.